zetazee/python/manipulation.md

     for item in end:
         if codon == item:
             print(f'there is a stop codon in {index}')
+#the second ATG is just methionone inside the protein. the first one is our start codon.

 print(dna_pf_seq[0:90])
 # there is no tRNA for stop codons so we should actually print zero to 86 (which we need to +1 for the end of slicing).